issp-center-dev/ODAT-SE/doc/en/source/start.rst

 To perform these analyses, you need to install the modules and the required software packages.
 At present, the following modules are provided:

-- 2DMAT-SIM-TRHEPD-RHEED module for Total Refrection High-energy Positron Diffraction (TRHEPD)
+- odatse-STR module for Total Refrection High-energy Positron Diffraction (TRHEPD)

-- 2DMAT-SXRD module for Surface X-ray Diffraction (SXRD)
+- odatse-SXRD module for Surface X-ray Diffraction (SXRD)

-- 2DMAT-LEED module for Low-energy Electron Diffraction (LEED)
+- odatse-LEED module for Low-energy Electron Diffraction (LEED)

-If you want to prepare the ``Algorithm`` or ``Solver`` by yourself, use the ``py2dmat`` package.
+If you want to prepare the ``Algorithm`` or ``Solver`` by yourself, use the ODAT-SE package.
 See :doc:`customize/index` for details.

-The program can be executed without installing ``py2dmat`` command; instead, run ``src/py2dmat_main.py`` script directly as follows.
+The program can be executed without installing ``odatse`` command; instead, run ``src/odatse_main.py`` script directly as follows.
 It would be convenient when you are rewriting programs.

 .. code-block:: bash

-   $ python3 src/py2dmat_main.py input
+   $ python3 src/odatse_main.py input

 How to uninstall